1.1.1 School Team Players

-The previous list items are just examples, other programs may be deemed cheating if they are found to be giving a player or team an unfair advantage.
-Players who are found to be cheating will be immediately disqualified from all tournaments they currently compete in until its conclusion and beyond at the discretion of High School Esports League administration.
+The above are just a few examples; other programs may be deemed cheating if they are found to be giving a player or team an unfair advantage.
+Players who are found to be cheating will be immediately disqualified from all tournaments they currently compete in until their conclusion and beyond at the discretion of High School Esports League administration.

-The exploitation of any bugs/glitches that give a player or team an unfair advantage are strictly prohibited from use in official matches.
+The exploitation of any bugs/glitches that give a player or team an unfair advantage and are unallowed by the game’s developer are prohibited from use in official matches.
 The following are some examples of prohibited exploits:

-The above list of bugs/glitches/exploits is not a comprehensive list of all bugs/glitches/exploits prohibited from use by the High School Esports League in official matches.
-Any potential bug/glitch/exploit used that is deemed by High School Esports League administration to be illegal will result in punishment for the player/team that used the exploit.
-Continued abuse of any bugs/glitches/exploits may result in player/team suspension or disqualification.
+The above list of bugs/glitches/exploits is not comprehensive.
+The use of any bug/glitch/exploit that is deemed illegal by High School Esports League administration will result in punishment for the player/team that used the exploit.

 Players acting on and/or conspiring to cause any disruption to the match will also be treated as cheating.
 Acts of disruption include, but are not limited to:

-The use of performance enhancing drugs is strictly prohibited and will be punished severely.
+The use of performance enhancing drugs is prohibited.

-The List of Prohibited Substances and Methods created by the World Anti-Doping Agency (WADA) is valid for all High School Esports League events.
+The List of Prohibited Substances and Methods created by the World Anti-Doping Agency (WADA) applies to all High School Esports League events.
 The full list can be found at http://list.wada-ama.org/.
-An unprescribed use of these substances is considered doping.
+Any unprescribed use of these substances is considered doping.

 If a player has an active prescription for a substance included in the WADA list, they must notify and provide proof to the tournament administration prior to the start of the tournament.

-The use of alcohol or other drugs, including tobacco and cannabis, during an official match is strictly prohibited and will be punished severely and a report will be made to the school and local authorities of any infringing player.
+The use of alcohol or illegal drugs, including tobacco and cannabis, during an official match is prohibited and will be punished.

-No participants may be involved in any form of betting or gambling, associate with betters or gamblers, or provide anyone information that may assist betting or gambling, either directly or indirectly for any High School Esports League matches or tournaments in general.
-Any individuals found to be in violation of this rule will be disqualified immediately.
+No participants may be involved in any form of betting or gambling, associate with betters or gamblers, or provide anyone information that may assist betting or gambling, either directly or indirectly, for any High School Esports League matches or tournaments in general.

 Match fixing is defined as the act of arranging the outcome of a match prior to it being played or during its play.
-Match fixing is strictly prohibited and all individuals involved will face, at a minimum, a one year suspension.
+Examples of match fixing include, but are not limited to:

-All insults occurring in connection with High School Esports League or Varsity Esports sanctioned events will not be tolerated.
-This includes but is not limited to:
+All insults occurring in connection with the High School Esports League will not be tolerated.
+This includes, but is not limited to: